Quick Search of DRB:

 (courtesy Darlyne Murawski)

-Article by Stefan Van den Bergh, "Planet Perplex" (with Avi Abrams) for Dark Roasted Blend. - (want to join our team of writers? contact us, see guidelines here)
+Article by Stefan Van den Bergh, "Planet Perplex", and Avi Abrams, Dark Roasted Blend.

 "Dark Roasted Blend" - All Kinds of Weird and Wonderful Things, Discovered Daily!"